NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-4-plotting.md

 The `bbox_inches="tight"` setting ensures that the figure is not clipped when saved to file.

-The Seaborn [website](http://seaborn.pydata.org/) contains great tutorials and examples of other ways to plot data!
+The Seaborn [website](http://Seaborn.pydata.org/) contains great tutorials and examples of other ways to plot data!

 > **Quick recap** <br>
 > In this section we've learned:
 >
 - How to generate simple plots with `matplotlib`
-- How to import and use the `seaborn` package for plotting
+- How to import and use the `Seaborn` package for plotting
 - How to save plots from notebooks to a file